Transgender Resources for Employees

 Transgender Inclusion at Cornell: Visit this page on the Cornell Diversity website for information and resources at Cornell and in the Ithaca area.

-Employee Benefits: Endowed health plans now cover new benefits for transgender and gender nonconforming enrollees.
-New coverage includes therapy and certain medical procedures related to gender identity confirmation procedures.
+Employee Benefits: Endowed health plans cover benefits for transgender, transsexual, and gender noncomforming enrollees.
+Coverage includes therapy and certain medical procedures related to gender identity confirmation procedures.
 To learn more, refer to the Schedule of Benefits or Addendum in the Summary Plan Description of your health plan: CPHL, HSA, WCM-PPO.